 It would be an incredible loss if future generations could not put up an Astor Calendar on their toilet door and come see 70mm film prints of films like 2001: A Space Odyssey or Kenneth Branagh’s Hamlet.
 If the Astor doesn’t stay inside the building then no one in Australia will see those films in those formats again.
 No one is saying that the school wouldn’t ever show a film again – as Simon Gipson, Head of School has stated, it will do so for perhaps ten weeks of the year.
 But will you be able to see It’s A Wonderful Life every Christmas Eve and then come back on Boxing Day for the Monty Python double?
 Will the Astor cat greet you in the foyer?
 Will you ever see the Astor logo on the big screen again as you take a bite into your Astor Choc Ice?

 The Astor is so much more than just a venue and removing it from the building would be like removing its soul.
 The Astor isn’t bricks and mortar, it’s ethereal and it only exists today because the collective experiences of the community continue to feed its soul.
 If it’s gone then you will still have a building, and you will probably still be able to see films there, but do you want to enter the auditorium having purchased a scarf from the uniform shop instead of an Astor Choc Ice?

 For more information please visit fota.net.au and sign the petition at change.org/astor

-Written by Tara Judah for the Astor Theatre.
+Written by Tara Judah, PA to the Proprietor at the Astor Theatre, for the Astor Theatre.